 Decide on a Resume Format – Traditional or Visual

 Resume formats vary greatly but come in two standard types, the traditional resume and the visual resume.
 Traditional resumes are structured with standard categories including education, experience, and extra-curricular activities.
-These resumes are often text heavy with bullet points and lists.
+These resumes are often text-heavy with bullet points and lists.
 Visual resumes are full of graphics and images, allowing for more creative and illustrative ways to communicate your skills and experiences.
 Maintaining the key elements including contact information, work experience, and education, visual resumes allow nannies the opportunity to share the services offered, accomplishments, and other non-traditional information that may be relevant to a childcare position.
-The first example below is a more traditional format, updated to include a photo while the second examples is a visual resume by the same nanny.
+The first example below is a more traditional format, updated to include a photo while the second example is a visual resume by the same nanny.

 Writing Your Resume

 While you want to be short and concise, you also want to provide enough detail to show outcomes, not just task completion.
 To do this, use action verbs such as planned, achieved, delivered, motivated or provided.
 Quantifying results by using numbers and percentages adds powerful detail that communicates the impact you made.
-Here’s an example – As a professional nanny, I used flash cards with a 7-year-old, increasing his word recognition and pronunciation of compound words numbers by 30%.
+Here’s an example – As a professional nanny, I used flashcards with a 7-year-old, increasing his word recognition and pronunciation of compound words numbers by 30%.

 When writing your resume, it’s vital to be truthful and avoid misrepresentations.
 In August 2018, New York announced Lulu & Leo’s Law which criminalizes misrepresentations of childcare provider’s experiences and qualifications.
 The bill makes it a misdemeanor, punishable by up to six months behind bars, for a prospective nanny to pump up their resumes with fake references or other misleading information.
 Be careful about making experience claims for work completed before you were 16 years old.
 For example, if you just graduated high school, then you should not claim to have 5 years Nanny experience as a family member won’t find it believable.
 Generally, Nanny experience is viewed as childcare experience after the age of 18 with prior experience captured as babysitting.